 Avoid unnecessary trips to crowded areas, and refrain from close contact such as handshakes.

-Stay home if you are sick, except to seek medical care.
+Stay home if you think you have coronavirus and are experiencing symptoms of COVID-19, except to seek medical care.

 3. Cover your coughs and sneezes.

 Make sure you are covering your mouth and nose with a tissue when coughing or sneezing, then throw the tissue in the trash.
 Based on what is currently known about COVID-19, spread from person-to-person of this virus happens most frequently among close contacts (within about 6 feet).
 This type of transmission occurs via respiratory droplets As mentioned, you can get this virus from standing near someone who is speaking, coughing or sneezing even if they’re not showing obvious signs of being ill – those people who are in the pre-symptomatic phase can transmit the virus to those around them before showing symptoms.